 by Warren Benedetto

 Warren Benedetto writes short fiction about horrible people doing horrible things.
-He has a Master’s degree in Film/TV Writing from USC.
+He is a full member of the SFWA.
 He is also the developer of StayFocusd, the world’s most popular anti-procrastination app for writers.
 He built it while procrastinating.
-Visit www.warrenbenedetto.com or follow @warrenbenedetto on Twitter.
+Visit www.warrenbenedetto.com and follow @warrenbenedetto on Twitter.